dogebonker/wc-dependency-injection/README.md

 > **_Warning! ⚠️_**

-In order to use this package you will to declare a `experimentalDecorators` property to `true` in either your `jsconfig.json` or `tsconfig.json`
+In order to use this package you will need to declare an `experimentalDecorators` property to `true` in either your `jsconfig.json` or `tsconfig.json`

 Considering your web component tree looks like this: